progit/progit/fr/05-distributed-git/01-chapter5.markdown

 On a project for which you’re not the maintainer, it’s generally easier to have a branch like `master` always track `origin/master` and to do your work in topic branches that you can easily discard if they’re rejected.
 Having work themes isolated into topic branches also makes it easier for you to rebase your work if the tip of the main repository has moved in the meantime and your commits no longer apply cleanly.
 For example, if you want to submit a second topic of work to the project, don’t continue working on the topic branch you just pushed up — start over from the main repository’s `master` branch:

-	$ git checkout -b featureB origin/master
+	$ git checkout -b fonctionB origin/master
 	$ (work)
 	$ git commit
-	$ git push myfork featureB
+	$ git push myfork fonctionB
 	$ (email maintainer)
 	$ git fetch origin

 Now, each of your topics is contained within a silo — similar to a patch queue — that you can rewrite, rebase, and modify without the topics interfering or interdepending on each other as in Figure 5-16.

 Insert 18333fig0516.png
 Figure 5-16.
-Initial commit history with featureB work.
+Initial commit history with fonctionB work.

 Let’s say the project maintainer has pulled in a bunch of other patches and tried your first branch, but it no longer cleanly merges.
 In this case, you can try to rebase that branch on top of `origin/master`, resolve the conflicts for the maintainer, and then resubmit your changes:

-	$ git checkout featureA
+	$ git checkout fonctionA
 	$ git rebase origin/master
-	$ git push –f myfork featureA
+	$ git push –f myfork fonctionA

 This rewrites your history to now look like Figure 5-17.

 Insert 18333fig0517.png
 Figure 5-17.
-Commit history after featureA work.
+Commit history after fonctionA work.

-Because you rebased the branch, you have to specify the `–f` to your push command in order to be able to replace the `featureA` branch on the server with a commit that isn’t a descendant of it.
-An alternative would be to push this new work to a different branch on the server (perhaps called `featureAv2`).
+Because you rebased the branch, you have to specify the `–f` to your push command in order to be able to replace the `fonctionA` branch on the server with a commit that isn’t a descendant of it.
+An alternative would be to push this new work to a different branch on the server (perhaps called `fonctionAv2`).

 Let’s look at one more possible scenario: the maintainer has looked at work in your second branch and likes the concept but would like you to change an implementation detail.
 You’ll also take this opportunity to move the work to be based off the project’s current `master` branch.
-You start a new branch based off the current `origin/master` branch, squash the `featureB` changes there, resolve any conflicts, make the implementation change, and then push that up as a new branch:
+You start a new branch based off the current `origin/master` branch, squash the `fonctionB` changes there, resolve any conflicts, make the implementation change, and then push that up as a new branch:

-	$ git checkout -b featureBv2 origin/master
+	$ git checkout -b fonctionBv2 origin/master
-	$ git merge --no-commit --squash featureB
+	$ git merge --no-commit --squash fonctionB
 	$ (change implementation)
 	$ git commit
-	$ git push myfork featureBv2
+	$ git push myfork fonctionBv2

 The `--squash` option takes all the work on the merged branch and squashes it into one non-merge commit on top of the branch you’re on.
 The `--no-commit` option tells Git not to automatically record a commit.
 This allows you to introduce all the changes from another branch and then make more changes before recording the new commit.

-Now you can send the maintainer a message that you’ve made the requested changes and they can find those changes in your `featureBv2` branch (see Figure 5-18).
+Now you can send the maintainer a message that you’ve made the requested changes and they can find those changes in your `fonctionBv2` branch (see Figure 5-18).

 Insert 18333fig0518.png
 Figure 5-18.
-Commit history after featureBv2 work.
+Commit history after fonctionBv2 work.

 ### Public Large Project ###